Overview

 It is possible (and likely) that you may maintain different source projects which require slight variations amongst each other.
 For example:

-• Create a java8.json configuration if you maintain old projects which mandate version 8 of the JDK (or different PMD rules for a good portion of them).
+• Create a java8.json configuration if you maintain old projects which mandate version 8 of the JDK.

 • Create a java11.json configuration for your stable projects.